 Smart & Final Extra! conversions and new store openings accelerate, with a total of eight conversions and five new Extra! stores.

 Smart & Final completes an initial public offering and begins trading on the New York Stock Exchange under the symbol “SFS.”
-Meanwhile, Smart & Final celebrates the opening of our 200th banner store in Long Beach, where the very first banner store also opened.
+Meanwhile, Smart & Final celebrates the opening of its 200th banner store in Long Beach, where the very first banner store also opened.

-Smart & Final celebrates the opening of our 100th Extra! format store, located in Spring Valley, California
+Smart & Final celebrates the opening of its 100th Extra! format store, located in Spring Valley, California.

 Smart & Final opens 14 new Extra! format stores and Cash & Carry opens four new locations.

 Smart & Final celebrates the opening of its 200th Extra! format store, located in Long Beach, where the original banner store was opened.

-Smart & Final and Smart Foodservice Warehouse Stores continue their growth plans, opening new stores every year, expanding into new cities and states to suit customer demand, and rolling out pick-up and delivery options to serve customers where they want to be.
+Smart & Final and Smart Foodservice Stores continue their growth plans, rolling out pick-up and delivery options and opening new stores to provide customers quality, value and convenience.